Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Renormalization and construction of the rough distribution

-Here, we only prove the $L^2$ estimate for the term $I(X^{\Diamond3})X$ instead of $\pi_{0}(I(X^{\Diamond3}),X)$ since the computations in the two cases are essentially similar.
-We remark that in that case we do not need a renormalization. \begin{proof}[Proof of~\eqref{eq:cv_I(X3)X}] We have the following representation formula
+Here, we only prove the $L^2$ estimate for the term $I(X^{\diamond3})X$ instead of $I(X^{\diamond3})\circ X$ since the computations in the two cases are essentially similar.
+We remark that fo this term we do not need a renormalization. \begin{proof}[Proof of~\eqref{eq:cv_I(X3)X}] We have the following representation formula